hb5co/gravatar/README.md

-# gravatar
+# Gravatar
-Port of the Pathauto module from Drupal 7.
+Backrop CMS port of the Gravatar module from Drupal 7.